roeludh/jenkins-grype/README.md

 # Demo: Integrating Jenkins with Grype

-This is a very rough demo of integrating Grype with jenkins.
+This is a very rough demo of integrating Grype with Jenkins.
 If you don't know what Grype is, read up here: https://github.com/anchore/grype

 ## Part 1: Jenkins Setup